kavrillon/fo-monitoring/README.md

 - add trello account in the left menu
 - weeks: dedicated week page ?
 - weeks: problem on  total not about 100%
+- product page: get data for product
+    - based on regex on []: templates, V3, V2
+- support page: get data for support
+    - based on regex on [], Jeremie, Laetitia, etc.

 ### Technical
 - remove `/* eslint-disable */` & lint